tiennou/Tank-Auth/README.md

 Changelog
 ---------
-1. Place more than one custom dropdown field in your registration page and allow using db data for it - *Sep 17, 2012*
+1. Place more than one custom dropdown field in your registration page and use db data for it - *Sep 17, 2012*
 1. Added views for each basic notification instead of using the lang file - *Sep 16, 2012*
 1. Wrote the _How to use Tank Auth w/ RBAC_ directives (whew!) - *Sep 15, 2012*
 1. Initial RBAC functionality achieved: Add/Remove/Change roles - *Sep 12, 2012*